-DB- Clinic Collaborative: The Department of Obstetrics, Gynecology and Women's Health offers expertise in the management of high-risk pregnancies; treatment of malignancies in the reproductive system; and treatment of difficult gynecological problems.
+OBS Clinic Collaborative: The Department of Obstetrics, Gynecology and Women's Health offers expertise in the management of high-risk pregnancies; treatment of malignancies in the reproductive system; and treatment of difficult gynecological problems.
 The department also offers complete primary obstetrical and gynecological care for teenagers and young adult women, ages 15-21.
-Interns' participation focuses on women's reproductive mental health needs in an effort to reduce stress and improve well-being; high levels of stress have been shown to increase the risk of adverse outcomes for women and newborns.
+Psychologists-in-trainings' participation focuses on women's reproductive mental health needs in an effort to reduce stress and improve well-being; high levels of stress have been shown to increase the risk of adverse outcomes for women and newborns.
 Increasingly, assessment and management of mood and anxiety problems during pregnancy entails consideration of life stress and interpersonal relationships with partners, friends, and family members.
 Our services would provide pregnant and postpartum women with emotional support through groups and/or individual meetings.

 Consultation Liaison (Brief Behavioral Intervention-BBI): Psychiatric consults are requested by attending physicians, residents, nurses, or other health care providers from a variety of specialty units for patients hospitalized for medical diagnoses and experiencing comorbid psychological difficulties.
 Consultations are commonly requested for assessment of depression, anxiety, suicidal ideation, behavioral changes, psychosis, delirium, cognitive impairment, substance abuse and decisional capacity.
-After an initial assessment by the Consultation Liaison psychiatrist, with whom the interns will work closely, patients will be referred to interns for brief, bedside interventions for the duration of their inpatient stay.
-During this rotation, interns will strengthen differential diagnostic skills when working with the medically ill, as well as learn to communicate and collaborate effectively with physicians and other providers involved in the patient's care.
-Interns may also collaborate with patients seen by the Consult for Addiction Treatment and Care in Hospitals (or CATCH) program.
-Interns will participate in this rotation for 4 hours a week for three or six months.
+After an initial assessment by the Consultation Liaison psychiatrist, with whom the psychologists-in-training will work closely, patients will be referred to psychologists-in-training for brief, bedside interventions for the duration of their inpatient stay.
+During this rotation, psychologists-in-training will strengthen differential diagnostic skills when working with the medically ill, as well as learn to communicate and collaborate effectively with physicians and other providers involved in the patient's care.
+Psychologists-in-training may also collaborate with patients seen by the Consult for Addiction Treatment and Care in Hospitals (or CATCH) program.
+Psychologists-in-training will participate in this rotation for 4 hours a week for three or six months.

-Quality Improvement Project: All interns can select to conduct a small applied research/outcome evaluation project, typically focusing on an evaluation of some aspect of service delivery in one of the service units to which they are assigned.
-This project is designed in collaboration with the supervisor, the training director, and the director of psychological services and the findings are communicated orally and in written form to the unit supervisor/administrator and to the staff.
-To fulfill this requirement, interns may also participate in the development of services in which goals and outcome measures for a proposed project are identified.
+Quality Improvement Project: All psychologists-in-training can select to conduct a small applied research/outcome evaluation project, typically focusing on an evaluation of some aspect of service delivery in one of the service units to which they are assigned.
+This project is designed in collaboration with the supervisor, the Directory of Psychology Training, and the Director of Psychological services and the findings are communicated orally and in written form to the unit supervisor/administrator and to the staff.
+To fulfill this requirement, psychologists-in-training may also participate in the development of services in which goals and outcome measures for a proposed project are identified.
 Examples of future Quality Improvement Projects include attendance rates to screening/intake/treatment appointments, role of attendance in the effectiveness of treatment and clinic functioning, and exploring high rates of readmits to the Inpatient unit.

-Substance Abuse Program: Interns carry 1-3 substance abuse outpatient cases and participate in the intensive outpatient program.
+Substance Abuse Program: Psychologists-in-training carry 1-3 substance abuse outpatient cases and participate in the intensive outpatient program.
 Clients present with a range of alcohol and other substance use disorders and addictions.
-Interns will conduct intake evaluations, observe and run 1-2 groups, and participate in treatment team meetings.
+Psychologists-in-training will conduct intake evaluations, observe and run 1-2 groups, and participate in treatment team meetings.
 Supervision is held 1 hour per week provided by a licensed psychologist.